-As Frank Sinatra, Billy Joel, Jay-Z, and Alicia Keys remind us with their music, New York City isn’t just a place to live, but a lifestyle.
-New Yorkers, never the shy-type, constantly boast about what they love about the city.
+Like Frank Sinatra, Billy Joel, Jay-Z, and Alicia Keys remind us with their music, New York City isn’t just a place to live but a lifestyle.
+New Yorkers, never the shy type, constantly boast about what they love about the city.
 Here are six things you’ve likely heard a New Yorker brag about.

-Many cities are known for a signature skyscraper, but New York’s entire skyline acts as a single icon of 20th century ingenuity.
-While Chicago has the first skyscraper, New York City monopolized the sky.
-Visit the Empire State Building (but don’t throw pennies off the top), the Art Deco styled Chrysler Center building, and cast your eyes on the amazing One World Trade Center, now the tallest building in America.
+Many cities are known for their signature skyscrapers, but New York’s entire skyline acts as a single icon of 20th-century ingenuity.
+While Chicago had the first skyscraper, New York City monopolized the sky.
+Visit the Empire State Building (but don’t throw pennies off the top), the Art Deco-styled Chrysler Center building, and cast your eyes on the amazing One World Trade Center, now the tallest building in America.

 As host to the first pizzeria in the United States, New York is believed to be the best place to grab a slice of America’s favorite hand-held meal.
-Following the style of Little Italy’s Gennaro Lombardi, pizza staples like John’s of Bleecker Street, Patsy’s in East Harlem, and Coney Island’s historic Totonno’s, keep New Yorkers and the city’s many visitors full with their thin-crust brick oven pizza.
+Following Little Italy’s Gennaro Lombardi style, pizza staples like John’s of Bleecker Street, Patsy’s in East Harlem, and Coney Island’s historic Totonno’s keep New Yorkers and the city’s many visitors full with their thin-crust brick oven pizza.

 Charred dough and a perfected ratio of tomato sauce and mozzarella cheese make the hype valid.
 For a spin on the traditional, try a brunch pizza at Brooklyn’s Paulie Gee’s or the “Barely Legal” at the adventurous Roberta’s.